 At the close of the project, you can evaluate all this data.
 This information not only will help guide your project successfully but will also provide a precedent that will help when gauging the merit of future project proposals and their best possible implementation.
 If you’re interested in learning more about adopting Six Sigma, read our blog about Six Sigma certification.

-ProjectManager is the Perfect Tool for Your Six Sigma Management
+ProjectManager Is the Perfect Tool for Your Six Sigma Management

 Knowing the Y=f(x) formula is a great first step, but you’ll need the right tool in order to put it to use.
 ProjectManager is an award-winning project management software that is loaded with helpful tools to keep your project on track.
 For example, our Gantt chart lets you lay out all of your project tasks over a timeline, allowing you to view your entire project from start to finish.

 Or, if you prefer to work in a more agile environment, you can switch to the kanban board view.
 Every task is a card, and the different stages of production are represented as columns.
-As you move the work through different stages of production, you move the card for one column to the next to represent its status.
+As you move the work through different stages of production, you move the card from one column to the next to represent its status.

 As you and your project team put work into the project, you can track the progress and status of your tasks on the real-time dashboard.
 It’s a helpful tool that gives you a bird’s eye view of your progress in the form of colorful charts and graphs that display your KPIs.